KeepItOnTheDownload/FinTech-Group-Project/README.md

     temp_csv = Path("Resources/tenure_tech.csv")
     data3_tech=pd.read_csv(temp_csv)data3_tech.set_index(pd.to_datetime(data3_tech['Date'],infer_datetime_format=True), inplace=True)
 ```
-#### Reading shares owned by ceo as % of shares outstanding for financial stocks
+#### Reading shares owned by ceo as % of shares outstanding for financial stocks:
 ```javascript
     temp_csv = Path("Resources/sharesceo_fin.csv")
     data4_fin=pd.read_csv(temp_csv)
     data4_fin.set_index(pd.to_datetime(data4_fin['Date'], infer_datetime_format=True), inplace=True)
     data4_fin.drop(columns=['Date'], inplace=True)
 ```
-#### Using Missingo to inspect the data and see how much missing data do we have.
+#### Using Missingo to inspect the data and see how much missing data do we have:
 We are only able to pull 4 years worth of data thus we need to analyze this data by year.
 ```javascript
     msno.matrix(data4_fin)
 ```
 ![Missingo FIn4](Resources/PNG/Missingo(Data4_Fin).png)

-#### Removing rows with all NaN values
+#### Removing rows with all NaN values:
 ```javascript
     data4_fin = data4_fin.dropna(how='all')
 ```
-#### Reading shares owned by ceo as % of shares outstanding for technology stocks
+#### Reading shares owned by ceo as % of shares outstanding for technology stocks:
 ```javascript
     temp_csv = Path("Resources/sharesceo_tech.csv")
     data4_tech=pd.read_csv(temp_csv)
     data4_tech.set_index(pd.to_datetime(data4_tech['Date'], infer_datetime_format=True), inplace=True)
     data4_tech.drop(columns=['Date'], inplace=True)
 ```
-#### Using Missingo to inspect the data and see how much missing data do we have.
+#### Using Missingo to inspect the data and see how much missing data do we have:
 ```javascript
     msno.matrix(data4_tech)
 ![Missingo Tech4](Resources/PNG/Massiogo(Data4_Tech).png)
 ```

-#### Removing rows with all NaN values
+#### Removing rows with all NaN values:
 ```javascript
     data4_tech = data4_tech.dropna(how='all')
 ```

-#### Using new package to inspect the data and see how much missing data do we have.
+#### Using new package to inspect the data and see how much missing data do we have:
 XLRE missing the majority of the data -- this classification for real state is a new convention
 ```javascript
     msno.matrix(ret_sector)